BrianSemiglia/Cycle.swift/README.md

 ##Overview
 Cycle provides a means of writing an app as a filter over a stream of external events.

-1. The event stream is fed to a reducer that produces a stream of new models.
+1. The event stream is fed to a reducer that produces a stream of driver models.
-2. The app stream is fed to drivers that render the side-effects of those models.
+2. The driver model stream is fed to drivers that render the side-effects of those models.
-3. The drivers produce a stream of new models which are mapped to events.
+3. The drivers produce a stream of new driver models which are mapped to events.
 4. The cycle repeats.

+For example:
 ```
-                                DriverModel -> Network -> DriverModel
+                                DriverModel -> Network
 Event + AppModel -> AppModel -> DriverModel -> Screen  -> DriverModel -> Event
-                                DriverModel -> Session -> DriverModel
+                                DriverModel -> Session
 ```
+A sample project of the infamous 'Counter' app is included.

 ##Usage
 1. Subclass CycledApplicationDelegate and provide a SinkSourceConverting filter.